 Irrevocable trusts are a form of trust that can be very difficult to change.
 When you transfer assets into an irrevocable trust, you may give up ownership rights over them.
 Some jurisdictions consider any trust to be irrevocable unless you specifically state otherwise in the document.

-There are many advantages and disadvantages of irrevocable trusts for estate planning purposes, as outlined below.
+They have many advantages and disadvantages for estate planning purposes, as outlined below:

-- Tax advantages: An irrevocable trust may be designed to remove assets from your taxable estate, i.e. to essentially “freeze” the value of the assets you are transferring as of the date of the transfer.
+Tax advantages: It can be designed to remove assets from your taxable estate, i.e. to essentially “freeze” the value of the assets you are transferring as of the date of the transfer.
 This technique is particularly effective when dealing with assets likely to experience high levels of appreciation.
-Also, an irrevocable trust can be designed so that the grantor pays all of the income tax, thereby allowing assets within the trust to continue to accrue and appreciate for future generations or other loved ones.
+Also, it can be designed so that the grantor pays all of the income tax, thereby allowing assets within the trust to continue to accrue and appreciate for future generations or other loved ones.
 Furthermore, an irrevocable trust can be designed to avoid any future estate or GST tax, too.

-- Multi-Generational Planning: Irrevocable trusts can be a fantastic way of building and maintaining wealth for future generations in a very secure manner.
+Multi-Generational Planning: They can be a fantastic way of building and maintaining wealth for future generations in a very secure manner.

-- Fairly Rigid terms: Irrevocable trusts are not very flexible.
+Fairly Rigid terms: They are not very flexible.
 Once the terms are established, they can be difficult to change.